Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Discussion

 where \(C_t^{\mathrm{full}}\) denotes all past RVQ tokens across codebooks.
-We judge this approximation operationally acceptable because delay-pattern MusicGen achieves high-quality generation \cite{musicgen}.
-Second, when predicting codebooks $k3$ and $k4$, the delay pattern can introduce future references, as the conditioning context may contain information from later time steps in other codebooks.
-Because our goal is to approximate brain-like predictive probabilities, such future reference is undesirable.
-Therefore, predictive quantities that avoid future information leakage are limited to $k1$ (and potentially $k2$).
-However, since $k2$ at time $t$ depends on $k1$ at the same physical time step, using $k2$ would violate strict causal interpretation.
-To preserve causal validity of expectation features, we therefore restrict computation to $k1$ only.
-In RVQ, each quantizer encodes the residual error of the previous stage, and prior RVQ-based work characterizes the first codebook as the most important component of the representation \cite{musicgen,encodec}.
-Focusing on \(k1\) therefore targets the primary signal structure.
+This approximation is practically reasonable because delay-pattern MusicGen preserves high-quality generation while achieving a computationally efficient inexact factorization \cite{musicgen}.
+In RVQ, each quantizer encodes the residual error left by the previous stage, and prior RVQ-based work characterizes the first codebook as the most important component of the representation \cite{musicgen,encodec}.
+Focusing on \(k1\) therefore yields a causally valid predictive quantity while targeting the dominant signal structure.

 As a complementary direction, future work could employ an acoustic language model trained with an exact flattening factorization across all RVQ codebooks.
 This would allow computation of joint probabilities over the full multi-codebook representation without relying on the delay-pattern approximation.
-Furthermore, if future studies establish that different RVQ codebooks capture partially disentangled musical attributes such as melody, rhythm, harmony, dynamics, or timbre \cite{Wang2022DRL}, then codebook-specific Surprisal and Entropy could be interpreted as attribute-specific predictive quantities, enabling finer-grained analysis of musical expectation.
+Furthermore, if future studies establish that different codebooks capture disentangled musical attributes such as melody, rhythm, harmony, dynamics, or timbre \cite{Wang2022DRL}, then codebook-specific surprisal and entropy could be interpreted as attribute-specific predictive quantities, enabling finer-grained analysis of musical expectation.

 We next describe dataset-related limitations and future directions.
 Although the framework adopts a pretrain--fine-tune paradigm, both stages depend on the same dataset.
 To support broad generalisation from pretraining, the EEG corpus used for pretraining must be substantially expanded.
 Moreover, NMED-T includes limited numbers of songs and participants, so subject-independent generalisation and transfer to external EEG datasets remain untested.